alchira/vendor-template/README.md

 # 📝 Xtatix Vendor Template

 This repository is the official template for creating and maintaining vendor-prefix data sets.
-All data produced here is designed for integration into the core xcss-vendors project.
+All data produced here is designed for integration into the core xtatix-vendors project.

 ## 🚀 Getting Started